q-contradiction/gambling/roulette_strategy.md

 **2. Martingale**
-The gambler starting with $1, tries to cover all previous consecutive loses and make a profit.
+The gambler starting with $1, tries to cover all previous consecutive losses and make a profit.
 The strategy is typical for even odds, where we double our initial stake, but can be extended to uneven odds as well.

 **3. Bold**
 The gambler bets his entire capital.